What is the Paper Boat?

 Shape

-From the mathematical point of view the start for the boat is a shape
+From a mathematical point of view, the boat is created

 Unfolded